This post may contain affiliate links, please see our privacy policy + disclosures for details.

 - Place the skillet back over heat and add the unsalted butter to melt.
 Turn the heat to medium-high and add the flour and whisk constantly for a full minute.
 Whisk in the milk, salt, and black pepper and bring to a boil whisking constantly for 2 minutes.
 Remove the skillet from the heat.
 Add the well-drained sausage back into the pan and stir to combine.

-- Cut the biscuits in half lengthwise to create 16 pieces (most regrigerated canned biscuits come 8 to a can).
+- Cut the biscuits in half lengthwise to create 16 pieces (most refrigerated canned biscuits come 8 to a can).
 Lay 8 halves in the bottom of the prepared baking dish.
-Spoon half the sausage gravy over the layer of biscuits followed by 1/4-cup of the chopped green onions.
-Repeat the layers beginning with the remaining biscuit halves, the sausage gravy, remaining chopped green onions, and then finish with 3/4-cups sharp shredded Cheddar cheese.
+Spoon half the sausage gravy over the layer of biscuits followed by ¼ cup of the chopped green onions.
+Repeat the layers beginning with the remaining biscuit halves, the sausage gravy, remaining chopped green onions, and then finish with ¾ cup sharp shredded cheddar cheese.

-- Bake in the preheated oven for 35 to 40 minutes or until the top is nicely golden and the gravy and cheese are bubbling.
+- Bake in the preheated oven for 35-40 minutes, or until the top is nicely golden and the gravy and cheese are bubbling.

 Notes